arvidn/libtorrent/docs/manual.rst

 ``next_announce_in()`` returns the number of seconds to the next announce on this tracker. ``min_announce_in()`` returns the number of seconds until we are allowed to force another tracker update with this tracker.

+If the last time this tracker was contacted failed, ``last_error`` is the error code describing what error occurred.

+If the last time this tracker was contacted, the tracker returned a warning or error message, ``message`` contains that message.

 ``fail_limit`` is the max number of failures to announce to this tracker in a row, before this tracker is not used anymore.